 Genes with a small number of hits were filtered out.
 After examining the number of genes remaining after filtering using varying minimum numbers of hits per sample and the minimum number of samples with at least that many hits (Figure 1), it was decided to set both numbers to 10.
 Hence, 14,223 genes with at least ten hits in at least 10 out of 92 samples were used in the analysis.

-Next, we identified coding genes differentially expressed in COVID patients compared to controls (at least 2-fold change and adjusted p-value ≤ 0.05).
+Next, we identified coding genes differentially expressed in COVID patients compared to controls (at least 2-fold change and false discovery rate (FDR) adjusted p-value ≤ 0.05).
 2 genes were downregulated and 16 upregulated in COVID patients compared to non-COVID.
 The list of the 18 genes and the estimates of the differences (on log2 scale and representing the number of 2-fold changes in COVID vs. non-COVID patients’ samples) is presented in Table 4.
 Figure 2 shows the total number of hits for each of the 18 genes in each sample.

-One of the most striking differences found in this part of the analysis was the overexpression of the Interferon-Alpha Inducible Protein 27 (IFI27) coding gene, with more than a a 2-fold difference (Ratio = 2.37, SEM = 0.49).
+One of the most striking differences found in this part of the analysis was the overexpression of the Interferon-Alpha Inducible Protein 27 (IFI27) coding gene, with more than a 2-fold difference (Ratio = 2.37, SEM = 0.49).
 In this study, most patients who had gene sequencing data and died in hospital had their IFI27 expression levels elevated compared to those discharged alive (Figure 3, left panel).
 No apparent patterns were observed for critical care as an outcome (Figure 3, right panel).

 Next, DM's association with gene expression was tested.
 In total, 431 genes were differentially expressed in DM patients vs. the controls (non-DM), with 45 genes upregulated by DM and 386 genes downregulated (Table X).